SansGuidon/bookmarks/README.md

 * [Lenny Zeltser](https://zeltser.com/human-communications-cheat-sheet/) - Tips for Troubleshooting Human Communications | Human Communications Cheat Sheet
 * [Vadim Kravcenko](http://vadimkravcenko.com/dealing-with-complex-projects) - (2018) Dealing with complex projects
 > If you fail - you learn, if you succeed – even better.
 And never forget the importance of communication.
+* [Curse of knowledge](https://en.wikipedia.org/wiki/Curse_of_knowledge) - a cognitive bias that occurs when someone assumes that the others have the same background to understand.

 ## Documentation
 > Learn